 I also lecture internationally on natural medicines, and have been interviewed on radio programs across the country.
-I am available for medical services such as at sporting events, and consulting to the nutraceutical and sports medicine industries for natural product creation and education, and proactive health classes for schools, businesses, sports teams, and sports store clinics.
+I am available for consulting to the nutraceutical and sports medicine industries for natural product creation and education, and proactive health classes for schools, businesses, sports teams, and sports store clinics.

 Currently, I'm a recreationally competitive cyclist and a two-time Ironman triathlon finisher.
 When I'm not training I enjoy spending time with my family and running around in the Rocky Mountains.

-This was a 10-year period of rigorous study; upon graduation I was eligible to sit for state medical board licensing exams.
-In the U.S., 16 states, the District of Columbia, and the territories of Puerto Rico and the U.S. Virgin Islands extend primary care physician licensing to naturopathic physicians.
-All states require graduation from an accredited 4-year, in-residence naturopathic medical school and must pass postdoctoral board examinations before receiving a license to practice medicine.
+This was a 10-year period of rigorous study; upon graduation I was eligible to sit for state naturopathic medical board licensing exams.
+In the U.S., 16 states, the District of Columbia, and the territories of Puerto Rico and the U.S. Virgin Islands extend licensing to naturopathic doctors.
+All states require graduation from an accredited 4-year, in-residence naturopathic medical school and must pass postdoctoral board examinations before receiving a license or registration to practice naturopathic medicine.

-In addition, each state mandates yearly continuing education requirements for licensed naturopathic doctors.
-I maintain a current, active license to practice medicine in the States of Colorado and Oregon.
+In addition, each state mandates yearly continuing education requirements for licensed and registered naturopathic doctors.
+I maintain a current, active registration to practice in the State of Colorado and an active current license in Oregon.

 I encourage potential patients to understand the differences in education and training between licensed Ft Collins naturopathic doctors and those people calling themselves naturopaths that were "creatively educated" via correspondence courses.
-The most effective way to discern whether a person has the proper training to call themselves a naturopathic doctor is whether they attended one of the accredited 4-year medical schools that award the degree of Naturopathic Physician in the United States:
+The most effective way to discern whether a person has the proper training to call themselves a naturopathic doctor is whether they attended one of the accredited 4-year naturopathic medical schools that award the degree of Doctor of Naturopathic Medicine in the United States:

 Otherwise, I encourage the reader to visit the Colorado Association of Naturopathic Doctors’ website for more information on this subject.